euijae/double-nickel-chatbot/README.md

 - Multiple chats ("rooms") are supported in the sidebar.
 - Each chat shows a summary and pass/fail result after completion.

+## Set OpenAI API Key

+Create `.env` file in the root directory and add your OpenAI API key to it.

 ## Run it locally

-Create `.env` file and set your OpenAI API key in it.

-Then run the commands below to run the app
 ```
 python3 -m venv .venv
 source .venv/bin/activate